Child Care Business Plan Template

 A business plan provides a snapshot of your child care business as it stands today, and lays out your growth plan for the next five years.
 It explains your business goals and your strategy for reaching them.
 It also includes market research to support your plans.

-If you’re looking to start a child care business or grow your existing one you need a business plan.
+If you’re looking to start a childcare business or grow your existing one you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your child care in order to improve your chances of success.
-Your child care center business plan is a living document that should be updated annually as your company grows and changes.
+Your childcare business plan is a living document that should be updated annually as your business grows and changes.

 Source of Funding for Child Care Businesses